 55. See the significance of the Million Dollar Elm

-The “Million Dollar Elm” was the place the Osages auctioned off leases for companies to drill for oil in the 1920’s.
-Millions of dollars changed hands under this tree, and there was even an occasional fistfight.
-While the tree is no longer there, a monument that marks the spot that played such an important role in America’s and the Osages’ history.
+The “Million Dollar Elm” was the place the Osages auctioned off leases for companies to drill for oil in the early 1900’s.
+Millions of dollars changed hands under this tree, and there was even an occasional fistfight when a patch of ground was seen as super-profitable.
+While the tree is no longer there, a monument marks the spot that played such an important role in America’s and the Osages’ history.

-Head west on Main Street to a small drive-up building near the car wash where you’ll find Okie’s Burgers.
-Sure, they have fantastic burgers, but it is also home to real homemade ice cream.
-With flavors like Birthday Cake and Brown Butter Walnut, there is something for everyone.
-Hours vary depending on which day of the week it is so you’ll want to check the Okie’s Burgers Facebook page or drive by to see if it’s open.
+Head west on Main Street to a small drive-up building near the car wash where you’ll find Sweet-T’s.
+There you’ll find fantastic burgers and huge portions of incredible fries.
+Perhaps even better, though, is real homemade ice cream in flavors like Birthday Cake and Brown Butter Walnut.
+Hours vary depending on the day of the week, so you’ll want to check the Sweet-T’s Facebook page or drive by to see if it’s open.

 We wouldn’t normally include a public loo on our list of things to do, except it’s the best small town public restroom we’ve ever seen.
-This new facility has been shiny clean on each of our visits, and it features beautiful wooden stall walls and doors.
+This new facility in the middle of downtown has been shiny clean on each of our visits, and it features beautiful wooden stall walls and doors.
 Every town should have public restrooms this nice!

 If you’re visiting Pawhuska and want to fit in, stop by Spurs & Arrows or other local stores and pick up an orange Pawhuska Huskies t-shirt or hat.
-You may even get looks from locals wondering why they can’t figure out who you are.
+Who knows, you may even get looks from locals wondering why they can’t figure out who you are.

 59. Ride ’em and rope ’em at Cavalcade